Eric Koenig: Fictional character biography

-Eric Koenig was a member of the original Howling Commandos and fought alongside the team during World War II.
-He was a pilot as well as a trainer and was a very anti-Nazi German, as the Nazis killed his sister.
-He was the replacement of Dino Manelli, who was away on a special mission, and then replaced Izzy Cohen when he was a prisoner of war.
-Upon Cohen's return, Koenig stayed as a member of the team.
+As a teenager, Eric Koenig and his best friend Wilhelm Hauser were members of the Hitler Youth Group.
+When Germany invaded Poland in 1939, Koenig and Hauser joined the Wehrmacht, or Nazi German Army.
+Eventually, Hauser was transferred to the S.S., while Koenig joined the Luftwaffe.
+However, before he can complete his trainingas a pilot, he is requested as an aid to the verbally abusive Nazi scientist August Draus.

+When the Howling Commandos were sent to destroy a new weapon invented by Dr. Draus, Nick Fury managed to convince Koenig to defect to the Allied cause.
+Some time later, Koenig aids Fury in rescuing the rest of the Howlers, who had been captured on an earlier mission.
+As a result of his bravery, Koenig is accepted as a temporary member of the Howling Commandos (replacing Dino Manelli, who was injured during the escape).
+On his first mission as a Howler, Koenig comes face to face with his childhood friend Wilhelm Hauser, causing conflicting feelings for the ex-Nazi.
+As a result, he cannot bring himself to kill Hauser (though the latter does not hesitate to shoot him).
+Despite feeling as if he failed, Fury congratulates him for having compassion for his former friend (in contrast to the inhumane Nazis).

 In issue #65, "Eric Koenig, Traitor!", Koenig seemed to have been exposed as a Gestapo plant, and his apparent treachery was part of the storyline from then on.
 This later turned out to have been a complicated double agent operation by the High Command, and in issue #79, Koenig was finally confirmed to be a loyal fighter for the Allies.

-After the war, Koenig was one of the Howlers that joined Nick Fury in forming S.H.I.E.L.D.
-A Life Model Decoy of Koenig appeared and was part of the Deltite affair, but destroyed itself after being captured and scanned by Tony Stark.
+After the war, Koenig is among the members of the Howling Commandos who join Nick Fury in forming S.H.I.E.L.D.
+A Life Model Decoy of Koenig participates in the Deltite affair, but destroys itself after being captured and scanned by Tony Stark.

-When S.H.I.E.L.D. was decommissioned and its agents auto-transferred to the newly founded H.A.M.M.E.R. during the "Dark Reign" storyline, Eric remained with H.A.M.M.E.R.
-This was despite the fact that 1200 agents who were Fury loyalists (including Dum Dum Dugan and Gabriel Jones) resigned and formed the Howling Commandos PMC.
-It later transpired that he was working for them from within, and aided in a heist that saw the HCPMC (now owned by Fury) raid a number of H.A.M.M.E.R.
-Helicarriers, and bolstering their ranks when over 3000 H.A.M.M.E.R. agents defected to their side.
-He is later killed in a battle against HYDRA.
-Gabriel Jones is also one of the many S.H.I.E.L.D. fatalities along with Eric.
+When S.H.I.E.L.D. is decommissioned and its agents transferred to the newly founded H.A.M.M.E.R. during the "Dark Reign" storyline, Koenig remains with H.A.M.M.E.R.
+It is later revealed that Koenig had been working for H.A.M.M.E.R. from within and assisted in a raid on several H.A.M.M.E.R.
+Helicarriers.
+Koenig is later killed in a battle against Hydra.